Preston, Lancashire: Governance

 The unparished urban settlement of Preston is represented by 19 of the 22 council wards within Preston City Council which is based at Preston Town Hall on Lancaster Road.
-Preston is currently divided between two Westminster constituencies, namely Preston and Wyre and Preston North.
+From the 2024 General Election, Preston is divided between two Westminster constituencies, namely Preston and Ribble Valley.
 The County Hall is located on Fishergate and is the main office for Lancashire County Council.

 Geography

 The River Ribble provides a southern border for the city.
 The Forest of Bowland forms a backdrop to Preston to the northeast while the Fylde lies to the west.
 At 53°45′N 2°42′W, Preston is approximately 27 mi north west of Manchester, 26 mi north east of Liverpool, and 15 mi east of the coastal town Blackpool.

 The current borders came into effect on 1 April 1974, when the Local Government Act 1972 merged the existing County Borough of Preston with Fulwood Urban District as an unparished area within the Borough of Preston.
 Preston was designated as part of the Central Lancashire new town in 1970.